ryan-roemer/novanode-cloud-talk/docs/notes.md

 * Research highlights, links for other cloud providers.
 * Add short discussion of raw AWS.
 * Set up gh-pages -> host presentation and demo app pages.
+* Try switching to a higher-price RedisToGo for more connections and back.
+* Add library licenses for included code.

 Heroku
 ------
+Basics:

 * Sign up: https://api.heroku.com/signup
 * Log in: https://api.heroku.com/login
 * Install Heroku: (on Node guide page.)
 * Install NVM: Recommended to deal with multiple versions.
 * Node.js Guide: http://devcenter.heroku.com/articles/nodejs

+Advanced, other topics:

 * v0.4.7 by default.
 Buildpacks for more recent versions.
 * Secrets and process environment.
 * Multiple accounts (link).
 * First dyno for each individual app is free.
+* Can use more processors on the underlying EC2 instance with a "cluster" library.
+Don't necessarily need this for most apps as Node is really light on resource use.

 Exercise - Hello World
 ----------------------